storesafe/cordova-sqlite-storage/SQLitePlugin.coffee.md

     # applications that repeatedly open and close the database.
     # [BUG #210] TODO: better to abort and clean up the pending transaction state.
     # XXX TBD this will be renamed and include some more per-db state.
+    # NOTE: In case txLocks is renamed or replaced the selfTest has to be adapted as well.
     txLocks = {}

 ## utility functions: